 Babies who wait to grow before surgery often go home to their families once they are eating well and the family has learned how to change the bandage and protect the sac.

 How will an omphalocele affect the baby during and after surgery?

 The survival rate is more than 90% if the baby’s only problem is an omphalocele.
-The survival rate for babies who have an omphalocele and serious problems with other organs is about 70%.
+The survival rate for babies with an omphalocele and severe problems with other organs is about 70%.

-Babies with small omphaloceles and no associated birth defects generally do well with close follow-up by their pediatric surgeon.
+Babies with small omphaloceles and no associated congenital disabilities generally do well with close follow-up by their pediatric surgeon.

-The baby may have some difficulty eating, reflux , delayed growth, and intestinal obstruction, and may have long-term breathing problems.
+The baby may have difficulty eating, reflux, delayed growth, intestinal obstruction, and long-term breathing problems.